2011 WISCONSIN ACT

 6. The words "tree skiing — caution."
 The sign shall have an orange background or orange lettering with a black or white background and shall contain the additional statement: "This back country trail is not groomed or patrolled — Never ski here alone."

-(g) Areas open to freestyling; signs and barricades required.
 A ski area operator shall designate an area as an area for freestyling if it contains one or more freestyle features.
 A ski area operator shall construct and maintain a barricade with fencing, roping, or similar means at the entrance to such an area.
 The opening in the barricade may not be wider than 30 feet.
 The ski area operator shall post and maintain a sign at or near the entrance of the area that is at least 3 square feet in size and that shows the boundaries of the area open to freestyling.
 The sign shall contain emblems consisting of a stop sign and orange oval.
 The sign shall contain all of the following:

 1. The words "freestyling skills required."